 An ETF tracks the underlying index to the best of its capability.
 Some ETFs replicate the index entirely by adding all the securities in the exact proportion present in the index.

-For instance, if an ETF replicates the Sensex, it will have all the guards in the same ratio of the Sensex in its basket.
+For instance, if an ETF replicates the Sensex, it will have all the guards in the same ratio as the Sensex in its basket.
 On the other hand, some ETFs will sample some securities from the index and make an ETF.

 The aforementioned basketing is called a sampled strategy.
 Both these ETFs may either underperform or overperform their underlying index.
 The deviation in performance can be due to faulty replication or the expense ratio that eats into your potential gains.